-How to make tater tots at home without frying!
+How to make tater tots at home without frying.
 These homemade tater tots are baked, not fried so they are easy.
 Say goodbye to that Ore-Ida bag!
-Click here to jump to the homemade tater tots recipe or read on to see how we make them!
+Jump to the Homemade Tater Tots Recipe or read on to see how we make them!

-On to the microwave — most tots recipes out there call for boiling or baking the potatoes before shaping.
-We were not into the extra time that required so we opted for using the microwave.
+On to the microwave — most homemade tater tot recipes out there call for boiling or baking the potatoes before shaping.
+We were not into the extra time that required so we use the microwave.

 A microwave makes quick work of cooking the chopped potatoes — just 2 minutes.
 After 2 minutes of cooking in the microwave, the potatoes are cooked just enough to be tender, but still have a bit of crunch — perfect for tots!